 Georgia is a comparative negligence state, meaning culpability is divided according to the jury's determinations.
 The jury found that the Honda driver was 60 percent responsible and the Mercedes was 40 percent at fault and awarded $2.5 million to the passenger's mother.
 This was divided according to the insurance policies: the Honda's driver was responsible for $1.5 million (60 percent of $2.5 million) with a policy limit of $100,000, and the Mercedes driver was responsible for $1 million (40 percent of $2.5 million).

-After a car accident, meet with an auto accident lawyer at the Law Offices of Shane Smith.
+After a car accident, meet with an auto accident lawyer at Shane Smith Law.
 We can assist you in every stage of your case including obtaining the available evidence.